Skip to content

 Loss & Training

-• Initialization: Output projection parameters use zero initialization (outperforming standard \(\mathcal{N}(0, 0.02)\)); remaining parameters use standard initialization.
+• Initialization: Output projection parameters use zero initialization (superior to standard \(\mathcal{N}(0, 0.02)\)); other parameters use standard initialization.

-• Optional gating: Adding a gating mechanism before the attention output projection can further reduce perplexity.
+• Optional Gating: Adding a gating mechanism before the attention output projection further reduces perplexity.

 Key Experimental Results